cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 ### 12. Changelog

 Optional.
 Include only when there is a real methodology change or a meaningful ingestion-start date to record.
-Place it at the bottom in a collapsible block.
+Place it in a collapsible block.

 ```markdown
 ## Changelog